 The Brag Media acquires The Music Network, promotes Poppy Reid to Editor in Chief

-The Brag Media, which publishes this masthead, is the proud new owner of The Music Network.
+The Brag Media is the proud new owner of The Music Network.

-Also announced today, The Brag Media has promoted its managing editor, Poppy Reid, to editor in chief.
+Also announced today, The Brag Media has promoted Poppy Reid to editor in chief.

-As part of the deal, TMN’s publisher Jake Challenor joins The Brag Media as executive editor, B2B, responsible for the editorial direction of TIO, TMN, and future trade titles.
+As part of the deal, TMN’s publisher Jake Challenor joins The Brag Media as executive editor, B2B, responsible for the editorial direction of The Industry Observer, TMN, and future trade titles.

 Since Challenor purchased TMN in 2017, it has continued to achieve double-digit growth each year and break many of the sector’s biggest stories.